elies-ramon/elies-ramon.github.io/content/authors/admin/_index.md

 ## About Me

 I am Elies Ramon, a data scientist and machine learning researcher.
-Besides that, I develop R packages, both as part of my job and as a personal projects.
-You can see my portfolio at the Projects link above.
+Besides that, I develop R packages, both as part of my job and as a personal project.
+Some of these packages include [`kerntools`](https://elies-ramon.github.io/kerntools/) and [`kernInt`](https://github.com/elies-ramon/kernInt).
+You can see my complete portfolio at the [Projects](/projects) link above.
-I currently reside in Barcelona.